Icahn School of Medicine at Mount Sinai, Center for Computational Psychiatry

 Grant Information

 By engaging high school students in their comprehensive computational psychiatry curriculum and hands-on experiential research projects, SPICE is committed to training the next generation of scientists while simultaneously providing students with first-hand experience and dialogue surrounding the field’s ethical and societal implications.
-Based on student’s individual interests, 12-15 accepted students are matched into laboratories within the Center for Computational Psychiatry and paired with mentors from each lab where they will engage in an eight-week summer program with a full curriculum and independent research projects that culminates in a center-wide presentation to faculty and staff.
-During the first two weeks of the program, students take a short course on neuroscience and computational psychiatry composed of intensive lectures, discussions, journal clubs and hands-on computer programming tutorials relevant to the mentor-supported individual research projects they will engage in for the next six weeks.
-In alignment with the Foundation’s mission of neuroscience and society, the 2024 cohort of students will have a guest lecture with an ethicist and engage in a new course module, Social and Ethical Implications of Computational Psychiatry.
-This module will offer a unique opportunity for students to explore computational psychiatry’s impact, promise, and responsibility for society, engage with leading experts in neuroscience and ethics, critically evaluate published studies and research approaches, discuss how their findings impact society, and develop their skills as responsible future scientists and science communicators.
+Based on student’s individual interests, 12-15 accepted students are matched into laboratories within the Center for Computational Psychiatry and paired with mentors from each lab where they engage in an eight-week summer program with a full curriculum and independent research projects that culminates in a center-wide presentation to faculty and staff.
+During the first two weeks of the program, students take a short course on neuroscience and computational psychiatry composed of intensive lectures, discussions, journal clubs and hands-on computer programming tutorials relevant to the mentor-supported individual research projects they engage in for the next six weeks.
+In alignment with the Foundation’s mission of neuroscience and society, the 2024 cohort of students have a guest lecture with an ethicist and engage in a new course module, Social and Ethical Implications of Computational Psychiatry.
+This module offers a unique opportunity for students to explore computational psychiatry’s impact, promise, and responsibility for society, engage with leading experts in neuroscience and ethics, critically evaluate published studies and research approaches, discuss how their findings impact society, and develop their skills as responsible future scientists and science communicators.
 Beyond the course, each SPICE student engages in an individual research project focused on a specific mental health condition or set of psychiatric symptoms.